 “Where’s the moon now, we’ve been lost for days, we’re on a trip around the sun, food and drink for everyone.”
 Leningrad Cowboys

-The red and white sign in one of the paired windows slanting toward the road said ‘Help Wanted’.
+The red and white sign in one of the paired windows slanting toward the road said “Help Wanted”.
+It was morning, prep time at eateries.

 Terra Luna is a restaurant on the Shore Road of North Truro on the Outer Cape of Cape Cod.
 The two-lane road with sand shoulders is Route 6A, in parallel with Route 6, which interconnects most of the peninsula’s towns.
 The Shore Road was once called the Old King’s Highway.

-“When can you start?” asked Raina, who opened the restaurant in 1993.
+“When can you start?” asked Raina, who opened the restaurant in 1993, starting the job interview.

 “I can start tomorrow,” he said.
 “But, don’t you want to see my resume?”